 Diabetes Hospital Care

 Patients with diabetes should have their diabetes clearly labeled in their medical record.
 They should also have regular glucose monitoring included on hospital orders.
 Goals for inpatient glycemic control depend on patients' condition.
-Critically ill surgical patients should have glucose levels maintained as close to 110 mg/dl as possible, usually through a continuous intravenous insulin infusion.
-Critically ill nonsurgical patients should have glucose levels maintained at < 140 mg/dl.
-In noncritically ill patients, a fasting glucose goal of < 126 mg/dl and random glucose levels < 180-200 mg/dl is reasonable.
+Critically ill nonsurgical patients should have glucose levels maintained at 140–180 mg/dl, and a continuous insulin infusion protocol may help obtain this goal.
+In noncritically ill patients, a fasting glucose goal of < 140 mg/dl and random glucose levels < 180 mg/dl is reasonable if they can be safely achieved.
 Insulin is the preferred treatment for glucose control in the inpatient setting.
 In some facilities, these goals may be considered overly aggressive because of the risk of hypoglycemia.

 Prandial insulin should be administered as closely as possible to mealtimes, and correction insulin in addition to prandial insulin is recommended.
 A treatment plan for treatment of hypoglycemia should be identified for all patients receiving diabetes therapy.
 A1C testing is indicated for patients who have not had such testing performed in the past 3 months or in whom such test results are not available.
 Glucose monitoring is also indicated for patients receiving treatments or therapies that are associated with a high incidence of diabetes such as total parental nutrition and glucocorticoid treatment.

 Diabetes therapy can be very complicated for both patients and physicians.
 Treatment can be laborious, and its many details must be well organized and understood by all people involved in carrying out the diabetes regimen.